Tobacco Control

 The giving of financial consideration or other assistance in exchange for the association of an event with a tobacco product manufacturer, brand name, trademark or other logo is prohibited.
 Direct person to person marketing is prohibited.

-Any financial or other contribution in exchange for the promotion, association with or display of a tobacco product names, trademark, images or logos is prohibited.
+Any financial or other contribution in exchange for the promotion, association with or display of a tobacco product name, trademark, image or logo is prohibited.

 Regulations may provide that a person selling tobacco products may show a member of the public concerned one packet only or a pictorial list consisting of images of packets, provided that no such image is greater than the size of the packet concerned, that the list does not contain more than one image of the same product and the list or each image contains a warning in a form as may be prescribed.